henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 **effect**
 All menu items are enabled *except* any item whose json contains the `"_lockedBy"` attribute.
 That item will be enabled only when the menu item specified by the value of `"_lockedBy"` is completed.

+### `_forceRouteLocking`
+Using `_isLocked` and `_lockType` affects the learner's interaction with on-screen elements.
+It does not lock down the ability to navigate to pages using the browser's address bar.
+If this is a concern for the course author, add the following in *course.json along with the '_lockType`:
+`,"_forceRouteLocking": true`

 ## Document for your users
 When using locking with a plug-in, remember to document its use in your README and to provide sample configuration in *example.json*.